How to Get Rid of Mold in a Shower (DIY Guide)

 Can I remove shower mold without tearing out the walls?

 You can remove surface mold, but if moisture got behind the tile, you need to open the wall.
-Greenboard or damaged drywall cannot be saved.
+Greenboard or damaged drywall cannot be saved once it’s saturated.

 How do I know if mold is behind my shower tile?

-Loose tiles, crumbling grout, musty smells, or soft drywall behind tile are signs of hidden mold.
+Loose tiles, crumbling grout, persistent musty smells, or soft drywall behind the tile are signs of hidden mold.
+If you’re seeing two or more of those, the problem is behind the wall.

 What kills mold on wood studs?

 A mold remover followed by warm water and white vinegar.
-Make sure the area fully dries.
+Make sure the area fully dries before you close the wall back up.
+Don’t mix bleach and vinegar.

 Should I use bleach to remove shower mold?

-Bleach can lighten stains but won’t fix mold inside wet greenboard.
-Demo and proper rebuild are the long-term solutions.
+Bleach can lighten stains but won’t fix mold inside wet greenboard or saturated wood.
+Demo and proper rebuild are the long-term solutions for any mold that’s penetrated past the surface.

 How long should I let the shower framing dry after cleaning mold?